Passing Context Between Middleware Steps in Cloudflare

 Step 3: Parse Context in Downstream Steps

 Implement a lightweight parser with explicit validation and CPU budget enforcement.
-Use performance.now() to track execution time and prevent 10ms step timeouts.
+Use performance.now() to track execution time and stay within the synchronous CPU quota.

-// Step 3: Deterministic Parsing with Timeout Guard
+// Step 3: Deterministic Parsing with Budget Guard

 function parseContext(req: Request): Record<string, unknown> {